giantswarm/docs/src/content/advanced/gitops/tools/index.md

 ---
 linkTitle: Tooling
-title: Tooling to support the gitops journey
+title: Tooling to support the GitOps journey
 description: A description of the tools availble and how to use them to augment the GitOps journey.
 weight: 80
 menu: